gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Dockety froze.
 Its lenses rotated rapidly.
 "Correction.
-The base systems are attempting to subvert this one's motivational integrity."
+The base's systems are attempting to subvert this one's motivational integrity."
 Its manipulator clacked.
 "Without power reserves,
 this one will not be able to resist indefinitely.